 The process

-Asset synchronization was the hardest coordination problem — the external agency was still finalizing hero photography and copy while I was building the landing page and email templates.
+Asset synchronization was the hardest coordination problem.
+Campaign imagery and copy were still being finalized elsewhere while I was building the landing page and email templates.
 Early rounds leaned heavily on placeholders.

 Final emails.